 Blend all ingredients together in a blender.

-I also added a few supplements, in addition to the multivitamin I usually take.
+I also added a few supplements, other than protein powder, in addition to the multivitamin I usually take.
 Each day, I added to one of my smoothies:

 - 5 grams creatine

 - 5 grams glutamine

 - 1000 IU tablet of vegan Vitamin D3